Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 When the Packer process finishes, there should be a `centos-7-openshift.box` file available.

 Next, upload the file to the Maven repository: maven.repository.com
-Make sure that the credentials are configured for the server, with the id user-upload in your `~/.m2/settings.xml`
+You want the credentials to be configured for the server, with the id user-upload in your `~/.m2/settings.xml`
 - To upload the file, run the following command:

     ```